droesler/English_and_Arabic_Twitter_Sarcasm_Detection_LING573/README.md

 git clone https://github.com/amy17519/ling573-2022-spring.git
 ```

-2. We use conda to manage our dev environment.
-To rerun our evaluation script, you can run the following command to set up the environment first:
+2. We have made changes to our conda environment since D2.
+Please remove any previously created 'ling573-2022-spring' environment and run the following command to re-build the updated environment:

 ```
 conda env create -f src/environment.yml